Brian Head

 The Patchwork Parkway Scenic Byway (S.R.
 143)

-Steeped in pioneer history and painted with some of Southern Utah's most stunning and unexpected scenic desert beauty, Utah's state Route 143, the Patchwork Parkway, is a designated national scenic byway
+Cedar Breaks is located along Utah State Route 143.
+Steeped in pioneer history and painted with some of Southern Utah's most stunning and unexpected scenic desert beauty, S.R.
+143 (also known as the Patchwork Parkway) is a designated national scenic byway

 Previous Image Next Image